Maxfri/kanban-go-app/README.md

 # 🧠 Kanban Go App

-A fullstack **Kanban board** with a Go backend, real-time updates over WebSocket, PostgreSQL storage, and hot-reloading dev setup via Docker.
+A fullstack **Kanban board** with a Go backend, WebSocket real-time sync, PostgreSQL storage, and modern React frontend — all powered by Docker.

 ---